 - Simple automation builder perfect for beginners

-Bringing SmartThings devices into Home Assistant means your light switches, TV, and washing machine show up alongside Zigbee sensors and ESPHome gadgets.
+Bringing cloud devices into the local platform means your light switches, TV, and washing machine show up alongside Zigbee sensors and ESPHome gadgets.
 You can create one scene to dim the living‑room lights, lock the front door, and mute the TV for movie night-no app switching needed.

-Home Assistant’s Automation Editor and Blueprint system can use SmartThings events like “washing cycle completed” or “TV turned on.”
+The Automation Editor and Blueprint system can use cloud events like "washing cycle completed" or "TV turned on."
 You can trigger voice announcements, notifications, or even start your robot vacuum automatically.

-If your connection to the SmartThings cloud drops, Home Assistant keeps basic tasks running locally.
+If your connection to the cloud drops, the local server keeps basic tasks running.
 Critical routines such as turning on hallway lights when motion is detected still happen instantly.
-This benefit is a core reason many users seek home assistant smartthings without cloud solutions, enabling smartthings home assistant local control for improved reliability.
+This benefit is a core reason many users seek cloud-free solutions, enabling local control for improved reliability.

-Some Zigbee products pair only with the SmartThings hub.
-Some MQTT devices live only in Home Assistant.
+Some Zigbee products pair only with the cloud hub.
+Some MQTT devices live only on the local server.
 Linking the two fills those gaps.
 Your routines can mix and match brands freely.

 Devices That Shine with the Integration